-In a recent virtual event, Ruth Bedingfield, PMO Manager at Office Depot was asked questions from attendees about her experience using KeyedIn and specifically in their use of agile portfolio management.
+In a recent virtual event, Ruth Bedingfield, PMO Manager at Office Depot was asked questions from attendees about her experience using KeyedIn and specifically in their use as an Agile PMO.
 Check out her responses below!

 Can you provide some guidance on how to adapt to dual-modal delivery success model by incorporating Agile into a traditional waterfall world?
 You cannot always be one or the other!